Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 But, good PR is a big investment.
 If you don’t want to launch a sophisticated campaign, a PR agency may not make sense.

 If you want to earn backlinks from established outlets without the full PR treatment, HARO is a good place to start.
-HARO is a great way to your name in front of millions of readers and earn media badges for your website—without investing in a PR team.
+HARO is a great way to put your name in front of millions of readers, raise brand awareness, and earn media badges for your website—without investing in a PR team and distributing a press release.

 Now, HARO won’t replace traditional PR, especially if you want to launch something big or gain a lot of impressions in a short period of time.
-But it’s a great, lean way to earn some media attention.
+But it’s a great, lean way to earn some media attention and help a reporter.

 What kinds of results can you get by pitching to HARO?